 All data fields listed below will be used to support VA-sanctioned research to improve veteran's health by authorized researchers.
-RASP Azure's infrastructure platform connects to data source to run large research studies.
+RASP's infrastructure platform connects to data source to run large research studies.

-- Name: Name is used to identify Veterans and match data across different data sources - Social Security Number: Last four is used as secondary identifier to match data - Date of Birth: Date of birth is used for analytics projects as age is often related to health outcomes
+PII/PHI Data Element Internal Use External Use Name Name is used to identify Veterans and match data across different data sources Not used Social Security Number Last four is used as secondary identifier to match data Not used Date of Birth Date of birth is used for analytics projects as age is often related to health outcomes Not used

-- Personal Mailing Address: Current address is important for noting context of location, as location systematically affects health outcomes - Personal Phone Number(s): Phone number is an additional identifier that is part of the researcher- and analyst-directed file shares and tables - Personal Fax Number: Fax number is an additional identifier that is part of the researcher- and analyst-directed file shares and tables - Personal Email Address: Email is an additional identifier that is part of the researcher- and analyst-directed file shares and tables - Emergency Contact Information (Name, Phone Number, etc. of a different individual) - Health Insurance Beneficiary Numbers Account numbers: Used as secondary identifier to match data - Certificate/License numbers: Additional identifier that is part of the researcher- and analyst-directed file shares and tables - Vehicle License Plate Number: Used as secondary identifier to match data - Internet Protocol (IP) Address Numbers: Unique address to identify hardware devices - Medications: Medications are used in analytics projects as important data elements to understand health outcomes - Medical Records: Previous medical records are used in analytics projects to understand the longitudinal course of health and health concerns among service members - Race/Ethnicity: Race is used for analytics projects as race and ethnicity systematically affect health - Medical Record Number: Medical Record Number is an additional identifier that is part of the researcher- and analyst-directed file shares and tables - Gender: Gender is used for analytics projects as gender systematically affects health outcomes - Military History/Service Connection: Military History/Service Connection is an important data element for analytics projects to understand the historical context behind current health and wellness
+PII/PHI Data Element Internal Use External Use Personal Mailing Address Current address is important for noting context of location, as location systematically affects health outcomes Not used Personal Phone Number(s) Phone number is an additional identifier that is part of the researcher- and analyst-directed file shares and tables Not used Personal Fax Number Fax number is an additional identifier that is part of the researcher- and analyst-directed file shares and tables Not used Personal Email Address Email is an additional identifier that is part of the researcher- and analyst- directed file shares and tables Not used Emergency Contact Information Name, Phone Number, etc. of a different individual Not used Health Insurance Beneficiary Numbers Account numbers Used as secondary identifier to match data Not used Certificate/License numbers Additional identifier that is part of the researcher- and analyst-directed file shares and tables Not used Vehicle License Plate Number Used as secondary identifier to match data Not used Internet Protocol (IP) Address Numbers Unique address to identify hardware devices Not used Medications Medications are used in analytics projects as important data elements to understand health outcomes Not used Medical Records Previous medical records are used in analytics projects to understand the longitudinal course of health and health concerns among service members Not used Race/Ethnicity Race is used for analytics projects as race and ethnicity systematically affect health Not used Medical Record Number Medical Record Number is an additional identifier that is part of the researcher- and analyst-directed file shares and tables Not used Gender Gender is used for analytics projects as gender systematically affects health outcomes Not used